s5k6/shelltalk/README.md

     $ echo $SHELL
     /bin/bash

+At the time of writing, this is

+    $ bash --version
+    GNU bash, version 5.1.8(1)-release (x86_64-pc-linux-gnu)

 Simple Commands
 ===============

+A simple command is a sequence of blank-separated words and redirections.
+The first word specifies the command, the remaining words are passed as arguments to the invoked command.

-> Search bash(1) for “Simple Commands” to get the complete picture.
+> Above is paraphrased from bash(1).
+Search bash(1) for “Simple
+> Commands” to get the complete picture.

-The shell needs to interpret your input to find out what to do.
-For simple commands, the procedure is:

  1. The shell splits your input into words (⇒ what is a word?).